clemgoub/TypeTE/README.md

 ## Required Components

-Requires python2.X, samtools and bwa
+Requires python2.X, pysam module, samtools and bwa

 samtools must be in your path

 The path to the version of bwa to be used is given on the command line.
 The pipeline is designed for bwa version 0.5.9 but should also work with more recent versions